zzx4998/ThreatMapper/README.md

 8 cores   | 32 GB RAM | 1000 nodes
 16 cores  | 32 GB RAM | 1400-1500 nodes

-In order to support higher numbers of nodes (i.e. hosts as number of containers can be unlimited theoritically based on their life times) ThreatMapper needs to be deployed as a 3 node k8s cluster to scale up to 10000 nodes.
+In order to support higher numbers of nodes (i.e. hosts as number of containers can be unlimited theoritically based on their life times) ThreatMapper needs to be deployed as a 3 node k8s cluster to scale up to 10000 nodes, instructions to follow.

 ### Installation